 • Increases soil volumetric moisture content (VMC %).

-Hydroforce® Ultra gives great results on greens.
+Hydroforce® Ultra gives results on greens.

-A US study in 2021 on a mixed Poa/ V8 bentgrass green.
-Hydroforce® Ultra use at 13L/Ha; Pervade® (Floratine) at 6.4L/Ha.
+A US study in 2021 on a mixed Poa/V8 bent green.
+Hydroforce® Ultra used at 13L/Ha; Pervade® (Floratine) at 6.4L/Ha.
 Results show:

 • Hydroforce® Ultra gives more consistent moisture levels;